 SC: Yeah, one of the things that I’m endlessly interested in talking about is the ways that technology can exist separate from us.
 Or, the machine that just records or goes on a neutral program.
 It’s becoming more talked about how technologies aren’t neutral at all, they’re completely embedded in the biases and misogyny and racism of the people who made them.

 One of the things I’m interested in doing is misusing technologies in a way that shows that they are not neutral.
-Technologies and machines and that Kodak camera are all a part of the same sort of idea of these set systems that we have to live within, and that we think are just supporting us but in fact we are supporting them; the same way that Amazon and Facebook live on the surplus value that we create through our actions and they sell our actions to advertisers and that’s how they actually all fund themselves.
+Technologies and machines and Kodak cameras are all a part of the same sort of idea of these set systems that we have to live within, and that we think are just supporting us but in fact we are supporting them; the same way that Amazon and Facebook live on the surplus value that we create through our actions and they sell our actions to advertisers and that’s how they actually all fund themselves.
 They need us, but we think we need them.
 People don’t think this anymore, but for most of the existence of these companies they did.
-I find myself thinking that way, and yet we learn over and over again that our technologies are totally embedded with bias of our own beliefs and that our desires get placed in them and animates them.

 MIR: I’m interested in the catalogue of different gestures you’ve included throughout your work.
 In earlier work like Encyclopedia Grid (Acropolis) (2014) your fingers are pointing at monuments from varying directions, and in more recent video work like